AmpliconSuite/.github/profile/README.md

 ## Quickstart
 ### Running AmpliconArchitect
 Visit [AmpliconSuite-pipeline](https://github.com/AmpliconSuite/AmpliconSuite-pipeline) to see the different ways to run AmpliconArchitect.
-Includes links containerized images, the no-installation web interface method, and instructions for standalone installation of AmpliconSuite-pipeline.
+Includes links to containerized images, the no-installation web interface, and also instructions for standalone installation of AmpliconSuite-pipeline.

 ### Viewing existing collections of results
 Visit [AmpliconRepository.org](https://ampliconrepository.org) to see publicly shared collections of AmpliconArchitect outputs.